jungokasai/beam_with_patience/README.md

 # Beam with Controlled Patience

 ## Introduction
-We introduce the patience factor for the commonly-used implementation of beam decoding.
+We introduced the patience factor that generalizes the widely-used implementation of beam text decoding.
+The patience factor adds flexibility to the depth of search and improves performance on machine translation and summarization.

 ## Installation
 We forked the [fairseq library](https://github.com/pytorch/fairseq) and added the [patience factor](https://github.com/jungokasai/beam_with_patience/blob/main/fairseq/fairseq/sequence_generator.py#L712).